 We always look forward to vacations.
-But the problem with vacations where do we go?
-This poem looks at different aspects and places a vacation could take you, but at the end it takes a twist and gives you a thought you may not have considered!
+But the problem with vacations is deciding where to go.
+This famous poem looks at different places a vacation could take you, but at the end it takes a twist and gives you a thought you may not have considered!

 The summer days again are here,